osho81/osho81/README.md

 - 👋 Hi, I’m @osho81
 - 👀 I’m interested in IT-security, programming, IT-related law, martial arts and TV-shows.
+- 📁 Legal & IT-security Masters at Swedish University.
+- 💾 System Development programme, 2 years, public Swedish Technical Institution.
-- 🌱 Legal and IT-security master studies at University & recent fullstack Web-development programe at App Brewery/Udemy).
+- 💻 Fullstack Web-development programe at App Brewery/Udemy.
 - 💞️ I’m primarily here to control and deploy projects and to collaborate on any interesting projects.
 - 📫 Feel free to contact me, suggest projects or improvements to my projects.